fbpx

 To give this effect more dimension, you need to do everything you just did a second time, forming a second smoke effect near the first.
 Repeat steps 2 to 6 to create a second layer of smoke for a bolder effect.

-Step 8: Taper The Effect
+Step 8: Mask The End To Taper The Effect

 To make your smoke effect look more realistic, you can taper it so it looks like smoke is coming from a center point.